 Pros: Keto can stabilize mood and mental health for some people.

 Cons: You may miss your favorite non-keto foods, which can eventually cause keto to fail.

-Whether a ketogenic diet is right for you depends on a lot of factors.
+Whether a ketogenic diet is right for you depends on many factors.
 Always consult your physician before beginning any new diet regimen.